Discrete triangulated categories: Introduction

 We mention other approaches for capturing the smallness of categories and algebras:

-The Krull--Gabriel dimension of a triangulated category (or rather, of its abelianisation), is a numerical invariant.
-Small values do correspond to ``small'' categories.
-For example, by work of G. Bobi\'nski and H. Krause \cite{BK}, the Krull--Gabriel dimension of (perfect categories of) Dynkin quivers is 0, and that of derived-discrete algebras is either 1 or 2, depending on whether the algebra has infinite or finite global dimension.
-However, there are non-derived-discrete algebras whose perfect categories have Krull--Gabriel dimension $2$; for the example of the Kronecker quiver , see \cite[Proposition~1.8]{Kr}.
+Small Krull--Gabriel (KG) dimensions of (the abelianisations of) triangulated categories correspond to ``small'' categories.
+For example, by work of G. Bobi\'nski and H. Krause \cite{BK}, the KG dimension of (perfect categories) of Dynkin quivers is 0, and that of derived-discrete algebras is 1 if the algebra has infinite global dimension and 2 otherwise.
+However, there are non-derived-discrete algebras whose perfect categories have Krull--Gabriel dimension $2$; for the example of the Kronecker quiver, see \cite[Proposition~1.8]{Kr}.

 Another abstract concept for triangulated categories is that of a generic object, and its absence, generic triviality.
-In \cite{Han}, Z. Han shows that generic triviality of a compactly generated triangulated category is equivalent to local finiteness of the compact subcategory, and to the abelianisation of the compact subcategory having Krull--Gabriel dimension 0 in the above sense.
-In particular, it seems unlikely that these notions are immediately useful in the study of the smallness notions investigated here.
+In \cite{Han}, Z. Han shows that generic triviality of a compactly generated triangulated category is equivalent to local finiteness of the compact subcategory, and to the compact subcategory having KG dimension 0.
+Thus it seems unlikely that these notions are useful in the study of the smallness notions investigated here.

+In \cite{Adachi-Mizuno-Yang,PSZ} the authors study discreteness of triangulated categories related to finiteness of intervals of t-structures and silting objects.
+They apply this to contractibility of spaces of stability conditions.

-Finally, we mention \cite{Han-Zhang}.
-In this work, Y. Han and C. Zhang characterise derived-discrete algebras as the finite-dimensional algebras of finite global cohomological length.
+In \cite{Han-Zhang}, Y. Han and C. Zhang characterise derived-discrete algebras as the finite-dimensional algebras of finite global cohomological length.
 Their approach depends on cohomology and modules, i.e.\ does not apply to abstract triangulated categories.